-In 2007, the University of Ballarat developed a set of criteria that would enable synthetic turf to mimic the performance characteristics of natural turf.
+In 2007, the AFL and Cricket Australia commissioned the University of Ballarat to develop a set of criteria that would enable synthetic turf to mimic the performance characteristics of natural turf.

 Since the development of the standards the AFL and Cricket Australia have established a licensing program to ensure the quality of products being manufactured from a performance and longevity perspective and that the products comply with safety and insurance requirements.